andrewskyboss/milestone-project-03/README.md

 #### User Goals

-- The target audience of this website is very wide.
-They are different age and status, families or single people.
+- The target audience of this website is quite wide.
+They are different age, status, families or single people.

 Common types of users are:
 - New customers.
+The users’ main goal is to get a necessary recipe.
+They are ready to search and discover new recipes.
+As well, they could wonder how to share their recipes on this website.
+They need to get login information and discover user’s dashboard functionality, how to add their recipes to the system
 - Existing customers.
+They knows website structure and knows how to login, search, add, update and delete recipes.
 - Admin.
 He’s goal is to get access to the back end information to manage it.
+He needs to manage categories and cuisines such as create, edit update or delete them
+- This website is proposing login system for users to create, update and delete user’s recipes.

 #### Developer Goals
 - Design and implement a front-end web application based on the best principles of user experience design, accessibility and responsivity.